 - Networking Events: GECD hosts several networking and industry panels throughout the academic year.
 Check our events calendar to see what's coming up next.

-- Infinite Connection Directory: Connect with MIT alumni through this directory, maintained by MIT's Alumni Association.
+- MIT Alumni Advisors Hub: Connect with MIT alumni through this directory, maintained by MIT's Alumni Association.

 - Informational Interviews: These days over 80% of jobs are found through networking.
 Start growing your network by setting up some informational interviews with professionals in your areas or companies of interest.